chrisdavies/tiny-date-picker/readme.md

 ## DatePicker object

-The DatePicker context is returned by the `TinyDatePicker`.
+The DatePicker context is returned by from the `TinyDatePicker` function, and can be used to manipulate the date picker as documented below:

 ```javascript
 // Initialize a date picker on the specified input element